Jewish Art, Modern and Contemporary

 Goodman, Susan Tumarkin, ed.
 The Emergence of Jewish Artists in Nineteenth-Century Europe.
 New York: Jewish Museum, 2001.

-Lavishly-illustrated Jewish Museum catalogue of an exhibition that considered the entry of Jewish artists, from various national contexts, into professional artistic careers, and their incorporation of Jewish tradition into their work.
+Lavishly illustrated Jewish Museum catalogue of an exhibition that considered the entry of Jewish artists, from various national contexts, into professional artistic careers, and their incorporation of Jewish tradition into their work.
 While this inclusion of Jewish subject matter in oil painting has stimulated further scholarship in the field, catalogue contributors place artist biographies and work on a somewhat confusing and inconsistent acculturation spectrum.

 Kampf, Avram.
 Jewish Experience in the Art of the Twentieth Century.
 South Hadley, MA: Bergin and Garvey, 1984.

 Catalogue of an exhibition held at the Jewish Museum in New York in 1975.
 In an inventive version of the biographical approach, Kampf considers the Jewish experience of the arts more relevant than the Jewish contribution to high art.
-As typical of Jewish studies at the time, Kampf narrated the survival of Jewish culture as a consequence of the early-20th-century emigration from Russia.
+As typical of Jewish studies at the time, Kampf narrates the survival of Jewish culture as a consequence of the early-20th-century emigration from Russia.

 Koltun-Fromm, Ken.
 Material Culture and Jewish Thought in America.
 Bloomington: Indiana University Press, 2010.